pablovazquezg/expense-manager/README.md

 ## What can it do for me?
 You want to know what's in for you, so you can decide if you should keep reading or leave now; I'll help you decide in three paragraphs:

-ℹ️ **Context:** You find value in understanding how much money you are making, how much you are spending, and in which categories.
-It makes you feel in control, increases your financial awareness, and helps you gradually refine/improve your decision-making abilities.
-In other words, it contributes to your meta-goal in life: slowly but surely steer reality towards outcomes ranking higher in your personal preferences.
+ℹ️ **Context:** Knowing exactly how much money you are making and spending (in each category) increases your financial awareness and helps you gradually refine/improve your decision-making abilities.
+This contributes to your meta-goal in life: slowly but surely steer reality towards outcomes ranking higher in your personal preferences.

 🚩 **Problem:** Your financial life has become quite complex, and you use multiple banking accounts and credit cards over any given period.
 You can easily download the activity/transactions for any of them, but **the .csv files you get are in slightly different formats**, and they either don't categorize your expenses, or they do but using different "buckets" and hierarchies.
 Consolidating all this information manually is **time-consuming and error prone, and you end up not doing it for months at a time or at all**.

-🔥 **Solution:** With `expense-manager`, **you can just download the transactions for the period you want to analyze** (last month, year-to-date, last year, etc.), you drop the files in the input folder, **run a script, and voilà!, you get a beautiful consolidated list with all the expenses categorized consistently**.
+🔥 **Solution:** With `expense-manager`, **you can just download the transactions for the period you want to analyze** (last month, year-to-date, last year, etc.), drop the files in the input folder, **run a script, and voilà!, you get a beautiful consolidated list with all the expenses categorized consistently**.
 This list is in .csv format ([example](https://github.com/pablovazquezg/expense_manager/blob/master/media/output-example.png)), so you can easily analyze it using a tool like Excel (see the [What else should I know?](#what-else-should-i-know) to see how).

 ## How does it work?

 This sounds interesting and you want to know more right?
 You've come to the right section:
 ### Prerequisites
-+ Python 3
+- Python 3
-+ OpenAI API key added to your environment variables ([instructions](https://www.immersivelimit.com/tutorials/adding-your-openai-api-key-to-system-environment-variables))
+- OpenAI API key added to your environment variables ([instructions](https://www.immersivelimit.com/tutorials/adding-your-openai-api-key-to-system-environment-variables))
-+ These dependencies will be installed by the setup script:
+- These dependencies will be installed by the setup script:
     - `openai, langchain, tenacity, pydantic`: used to make and validate LLM API calls
     - `rapidfuzz`: used to find similar descriptions that have been categorized in the past
     - `python-dotenv`: used to load environment variables; you know this one